ChinmayIngle26/College-ERP/README.md

     *   Click on **Generate new private key**.
 Confirm by clicking **Generate key**.
     *   A JSON file will be downloaded. **Keep this file secure; it grants admin access.** Rename it if you like (e.g., `my-student-app-service-account.json`).
 2.  **Provide Credentials to the App:**
-    *   **For Vercel Deployment (Recommended):**
-        *   Go to your Vercel project settings.
-        *   Navigate to **Environment Variables**.
-        *   Create a new environment variable named `GOOGLE_APPLICATION_CREDENTIALS_JSON`.
-        *   Open the downloaded service account JSON file with a text editor, copy its **entire content**, and paste it as the **value** for this environment variable.
-It needs to be a single line (Vercel usually handles multi-line inputs well for JSON, but ensure no extra newlines are introduced *within* the JSON string itself).
+    *   Open the downloaded service account JSON file with a text editor.
-    *   **For Local Development (Alternative):**
-        *   You can also place the service account JSON file (e.g., named `firebase-service-account.json`) in the root of your `StudentApp` folder.
-The application includes a placeholder `firebase-service-account.json`; you would replace its content with your actual key's content.
+    *   Copy its **entire content**.
-        *   Alternatively, add `GOOGLE_APPLICATION_CREDENTIALS_JSON` to your `.env.local` file, pasting the entire JSON content as its value (ensure it's properly string-escaped if needed for a single line in `.env.local`).
+    *   Go back to your `.env.local` file and paste the entire JSON content as the value for `GOOGLE_APPLICATION_CREDENTIALS_JSON`.
+It needs to be on a single line.
-    *   **Priority:** The app will prioritize the `GOOGLE_APPLICATION_CREDENTIALS_JSON` environment variable.
-If not set, it might attempt to use Application Default Credentials (ADC), which can sometimes work locally if you're authenticated with Google Cloud CLI (`gcloud auth application-default login`).
+    *   **For Vercel Deployment:** When deploying, you must also copy this variable and its full JSON value into your Vercel project's **Environment Variables** settings.

 ### Step 10: Enable Email/Password Authentication in Firebase